RouxtAccess/laravel-mrmessaging/README.md

 You will notice that there are a few additional configuration options in the config file around storing eventIDs

 ## Event Tracking
-Mr Messaging supports event tracking through a number of different mechanisms.
+Mr Messaging supports event tracking through a two different mechanisms.

 ### Option 1: Laravel Notification Events
 By default, you can always hook into [Laravel's events](https://laravel.com/docs/11.x/notifications#notification-sent-event) to listen for the `NotificationSentEvent` event